 It appears that your cart is currently empty

 Due to its vintage state, some pieces will have signs of wear from a previous life.
 These include fine scratches.
 Because each letter is individually hand-stamped, each piece is one of a kind.
-The silverware can only be hand stamped on one side as the process of stamping can create little marks on the backside.

 Approximately: 5" long